Shuffle/Shuffle-docs/docs/triggers.md

 * [API](#api)

 ## Introduction
-Triggers are the operators used to run a [workflow](/docs/workflow) execution automatically.
-They are connected to a node/action in the workflow - usually the starting node.
+Triggers are the operators used to execute a [workflow](/docs/workflow) automatically.
+They are connected to a actions within workflows - often the starting node.
 Triggers usually take an execution argument that will be used to execute the workflow in question.

 This image shows a simple workflow with two triggers: Webhook & Scheduler.
 ![logos-triggers](https://github.com/frikky/shuffle-docs/blob/master/assets/logos-triggers.png?raw=true)